UK Summer Institute participants 2019

-In our 70th anniversary year, we are proud to also be celebrating the ninth year of the Summer Institute programme and the partnerships offered since 2010.
-Coming from 30 different US states and 41 different universities, the selected students this year not only excel in their academic achievements, but also demonstrate a dedication to their local communities, and a desire to act as ambassadors for the US whilst in the UK, and then once they return home, for the UK, the Fulbright Programme and their hosts.
+Coming from 27 different US states and 44 different universities, the selected students this year not only excelled in their academic achievements, but also demonstrated a dedication to their local communities, and a desire to act as ambassadors for the US whilst in the UK, and now that they have returned home, for the UK, the Fulbright Programme and their hosts.

 The Fulbright Commission selects its Summer Institute participants through a rigorous application and interview process.
 In making these awards the Commission looks not only for academic excellence but a focused application, a range of extracurricular and community activities, demonstrated ambassadorial skills, a desire to further the Fulbright Programme and a plan to give back to the recipient’s home country upon returning.

 Fulbright Summer Institutes cover all participant costs.
 In addition, Fulbright summer participants receive a distinctive support and cultural education programme including: a comprehensive pre-departure orientation, enrichment opportunities in country, a re-entry session and the opportunity to join our alumni networks.
-Find out more about the Summer Institutes available.
+Find out more about the Summer Institutes.

 AIFS Summer Institute at Shakespeare's Globe Theatre

-Three students will attend a three-week programme at Shakespeare’s Globe Theatre in association with the American Institute for Foreign Study.
-They will work with professional theatre practitioners at the Globe, participate in movement and voice workshops, scene rehearsals and develop their knowledge and skills in the field of Shakespeare studies and drama.
-They will also participate in a wide range of social and cultural activities around London.
+Three students attended a three-week programme at Shakespeare’s Globe Theatre in association with the American Institute for Foreign Study.
+They worked with professional theatre practitioners at the Globe, participated in movement and voice workshops, scene rehearsals and developed their knowledge and skills in the field of Shakespeare studies and drama.
+They also participated in a wide range of social and cultural activities around London.

-The selected participants for 2018 are: Leah Dooley from Seattle University, Steven Vargas from the University of Southern California, and Sarah Wilson from Denison University.
+The selected participants for 2019 were: Ethan Child from Bridgewater State University, Ari Kelo from the University of Illinois at Urbana-Champaign and Caleb Sheedy from Syracuse University.

 Aberystwyth University Summer Institute

-The Aberystwyth University Summer Institute in Wales is themed around contemporary issues of identity and nationhood.
-The participants will learn about Welsh culture, history, its geographical differences and the role that industry has taken in shaping the historical, political and cultural landscape of Wales.
-Participants will also learn about its role and influence, both nationally and internationally.
+The Aberystwyth University Summer Institute in Wales was themed around contemporary issues of identity and nationhood.
+The participants learned about Welsh culture, history, its geographical differences and the role that industry has taken in shaping the historical, political and cultural landscape of Wales.
+Participants also learned about its role and influence, both nationally and internationally.

 University of Birmingham Summer Institute

-In this new Summer Institute partnership with the University of Birmingham, six students will spend four weeks learning about the theoretical and practical aspects of Film and Media in the UK at their International Summer School.
+In this Summer Institute partnership with the University of Birmingham, six students spent four weeks learning about the theoretical and practical aspects of Film and Media in the UK at their International Summer School.